Dynamical Dark Energy and the Unresolved Hubble Tension: Multi-model Constraints from DESI 2025 and Other Probes: Cosmological Constraints and Model Comparison

 \subsection{Constraints on Dark Energy--Matter Interactions}

 We analyze the interaction parameters in the $\xi$-index model, focusing on dark energy--matter coupling.
-The left panel of Figure~\ref{fig:xi_index_model} shows joint constraints on $w_X$ and $\xi$, revealing systematic deviations from standard cosmology.
-Three of four dataset combinations---CMB+lensing, CMB+lensing+BAO, and $r_\mathrm{d}$(CMB)+BAO+SNIa---exclude the $\Lambda$CDM limit ($w_X = -1$, $\xi = 3$) at 68\% CL.
-When including low-redshift probes (BAO and SNIa), $w_X$ shifts toward quintessence ($w_X > -1$), matching evolutionary trends in Section~\ref{subsec:w_z} and highlighting the need for multi-epoch observations.
+The left panel of Figure~\ref{fig:xi_index_model} shows joint constraints on $w_\mathrm{X}$ and $\xi$, revealing systematic deviations from standard cosmology.
+Three of four dataset combinations---CMB+lensing, CMB+lensing+BAO, and $r_\mathrm{d}$(CMB)+BAO+SNIa---exclude the $\Lambda$CDM limit ($w_\mathrm{X} = -1$, $\xi = 3$) at 68\% CL.
+When including low-redshift probes (BAO and SNIa), $w_\mathrm{X}$ shifts toward quintessence ($w_\mathrm{X} > -1$), matching evolutionary trends in Section~\ref{subsec:w_z} and highlighting the need for multi-epoch observations.

 Constraints depend strongly on the dataset.
-CMB+lensing data alone strongly exclude the non-interacting case while allowing phantom behavior.
-The combined parameter $\xi + 3w_X$, controlling the energy-transfer direction, clarifies the interaction.
-As shown in the right panel, CMB+lensing data give $\xi + 3w_X$ consistent with zero, but adding low-redshift measurements shifts it to negative values.
-The full CMB+lensing+BAO+SNIa combination yields $\xi + 3w_X < 0$ at 68\% CL, indicating energy flows from dark energy to matter in the late universe.
+When considering CMB+lensing data alone, the non-interacting scenario ($\xi + 3w_\mathrm{X} = 0$) is not excluded; indeed, the data remain consistent with this scenario while also allowing for phantom behavior ($w_\mathrm{X} < -1$).
+The combined parameter $\xi + 3w_\mathrm{X}$, controlling the energy-transfer direction, clarifies the interaction.
+As shown in the right panel, CMB+lensing data give $\xi + 3w_\mathrm{X}$ consistent with zero, but adding low-redshift measurements shifts it to negative values.
+The full CMB+lensing+BAO+SNIa combination yields $\xi + 3w_\mathrm{X} < 0$ at 68\% CL, indicating energy flows from dark energy to matter in the late universe.

-The $r_\mathrm{d}$(CMB)+BAO+SNIa dataset also deviates from the non-interacting case, though its weaker constraints on $\xi + 3w_X$ prevent firm conclusions.
-Our finding of negative coupling ($\xi + 3w_X < 0$) agrees with recent studies using gravitational-wave sirens \citep{zheng2022investigating} and gamma-ray bursts \citep{nong2024testing}, but differs from earlier work favoring positive coupling \citep{guo2007probing, chen2010using, cao2011testing, yan2025investigating}.
+The $r_\mathrm{d}$(CMB)+BAO+SNIa dataset also deviates from the non-interacting case, though its weaker constraints on $\xi + 3w_\mathrm{X}$ prevent firm conclusions.
+Our finding of negative coupling ($\xi + 3w_\mathrm{X} < 0$) agrees with recent studies using gravitational-wave sirens \citep{zheng2022investigating} and gamma-ray bursts \citep{nong2024testing}, as well as with the results from \citet{2024ApJ...976....1L}.
+Using the combined dataset of CMB+DESI DR1+DESY5, they showed that all three dark energy-matter interaction models outperforming $\Lambda$CDM ($\Delta\mathrm{AIC}<0$) consistently exhibit significant energy transfer from dark energy to matter.
+By contrast, our conclusion differs from earlier work favoring positive coupling \citep{guo2007probing, chen2010using, cao2011testing, yan2025investigating}.
 This contrast highlights how constraints depend on both the model and data, underscoring the need for multi-messenger approaches.

 Together, these results provide tentative but significant evidence for dark energy--matter interactions at low redshifts, with energy likely flowing from dark energy to matter.
 The dataset dependence of the constraints shows that future high-precision measurements across cosmic epochs are essential to properly test interacting dark energy models and understand dark-sector couplings.